Skip to navigation Skip to content

-The cost of divorce can vary wildly in Australia, depending on your financial situation.
-While the legal ending of a marriage can be straightforward, dividing property and assets between you and your former partner is where costs can start to add up.
+The cost of divorce can vary significantly in Australia, depending on your financial situation.
+The legal ending of a marriage may involve dividing property and assets between you and your former partner and this is where costs might start to add up.

 Here, we will explore some of the costs commonly associated with divorce in Australia.